What is Leasehold Improvement?

 What is Included in Leasehold Improvement?

-Leasehold improvements are either carried out by the lessor with the objective to increase the marketability of the rented property or by the lessee themselves for particular business requirements.
-Leasehold improvements primarily include alterations made to a leased property, such as installing partitions, painting walls or other interior space, fitting customized light fixtures, changing ceiling/ flooring, etc.
+Leasehold improvements are either carried out by the lessor to increase the marketability of the rented property or by the lessee for particular business requirements.
+Leasehold improvements primarily include alterations to a leased property, such as installing partitions, painting walls or other interior space, fitting customized light fixtures, changing ceiling/ flooring, etc.

 How Does it Work?

-If the lessor undertakes the leasehold improvements, then it is known as capital improvements.
-The amount and extent of the improvement, in this case, depends on how much the lessor plans to spend on the marketability of the property.
+If the lessor undertakes the leasehold improvements, it can also call capital improvements.
+In this case, the amount and extent of the improvement depend on how much the lessor plans to spend on the property’s marketability.
 On the other hand, if the lessee undertakes the improvement, then the expenses for the improvements are borne by the tenant, and they are more focused on the tenant’s own business requirements.
-The expenditure is then capitalized and amortized over the useful life of the improvements or the remaining tenure of the lease or extended lease term, whichever is lesser.
+The company then capitalizes the expenditure and amortizes it over the useful life of the improvements or the remaining tenure of the lease or extended lease term, whichever is lesser.

 For example, let us take the case of David, who has a 5-year lease for a retail shop.
-David spent $50,000 to customize the layout of the space according to his own business suitability, and this falls under the category of leasehold improvement.
+David spent $50,000 to customize the layout of the space according to his business suitability, which falls under the leasehold improvement category.
 However, the useful life of the improvements is 10 years.
 So, the $50,000 expenditure should be capitalized, and then it should be amortized over the 5 years of the lease term, which is lesser than the useful life of the improvements.
 Consequently, David should recognize $10,000 as amortization every year for the next 5 years of the lease term.

 Accounting for Leasehold Improvement

-In accounting, the leasehold improvements are considered to be the lessee’s asset if the lessee paid for the expenses and is capitalized accordingly.
-Otherwise, it will be the lessor’s asset and capitalized in the lessor’s balance sheet.
+In accounting, the leasehold improvements are considered the lessee’s asset if the lessee pays for the expenses and is capitalized accordingly.
+Otherwise, the lessor’s asset will capitalize on the lessor’s balance sheet.
 Now, the payment for the leasehold improvement should be recorded as follows:

 Particulars | Debit | Credit |